Kash’s Corner: Bobulinski Says FBI Buried Evidence; The Chinese Fentanyl Threat; Elon Musk’s Renewed Twitter Bid

 Multiple people die of a fentanyl overdose every hour in the United States of America.

-That's that's tragic beyond comprehension.
+That's tragic beyond comprehension.

 And it's finally, because unfortunately, because the numbers are so high in terms of death, it's impacting so many communities that people are starting to take notice of it.